Once Upon a Time in Shaolin: Release

 Inspired by musical patronage during the Renaissance, the Wu-Tang producer Cilvaringz decided to create Once Upon a Time in Shaolin as an art object.
 Feeling the value of music had been cheapened by streaming and online piracy, he and the Wu-Tang producer RZA hoped to return it to the value of fine art.
 They wrote on their website:

 The music industry is in crisis.
 The intrinsic value of music has been reduced to zero.
 Contemporary art is worth millions by virtue of its exclusivity ...
 By adopting a 400 year old Renaissance-style approach to music, offering it as a commissioned commodity and allowing it to take a similar trajectory from creation to exhibition to sale ... we hope to inspire and intensify urgent debates about the future of music.

 Wu-Tang deleted the master files.
 A single copy, on two CDs, is held in a silver jewel-encrusted box with a wax Wu-Tang Clan seal and leather-bound liner notes.
 On March 3, 2015, the box was detained at JFK Airport for three hours while border control determined its contents.
 That month, Wu-Tang Clan exhibited the album to a crowd of about 150 art collectors, dealers and critics in Queens, New York.
 Attendees were searched for recording devices.
 About 13 minutes of the album were played to the audience.

 Purchase by Martin Shkreli (2015)

 Once Upon A Time In Shaolin was auctioned through Paddle8 in 2015, which had previously sold works by artists including Jeff Koons, Julian Schnabel and Damien Hirst.
 Legal agreements stipulated that it could not be commercially exploited for 88 years, although it could be released free or played at listening parties.
-According to RZA, the number eight was symbolic as there were eight original members of Wu-Tang Clan, the numbers of the year 2015 add up to eight, Paddle8 has eight in its name, and a rotated eight is the symbol for infinity, used on their second album, Wu-Tang Forever.
+According to RZA, the number eight was symbolic as there were eight original members of Wu-Tang Clan, the numbers of the year 2015 add up to eight, Paddle8 has eight in its name, and a rotated eight forms the symbol for infinity, used on their second album, Wu-Tang Forever (1997).
 The auction gained significant attention.
 An unfounded rumor spread online that the purchase agreement stipulated that members of Wu-Tang Clan, or the actor Bill Murray, would be allowed one attempt at stealing the record back in a heist.